AlexBulankou/ai-talk1/labinstructions.md

 Many performance issues may be solved by scaling components of the multi-service application.
 You need to see the current state of every instace of your application.

-1. Open **frontend** application by typing it's name in the search box.
+1. Open **frontend** application by typing it's name in the search box
 2. Select "Servers" menu item to open servers blade
-3. Servers blade shows charts and the list of instances this component it running on
+3. Servers blade shows charts and the list of instances this component it running on.
+List for **frontend** will be empty as lab machine was set up with the permissions issues.
+You will see list in **backend** application
 4. Click  📌 (:pushpin:) button in the right top corner of the servers list to pin this list to the dashboard

     ![image](/instructions/dashboard-step4-pin-servers-list.png)